-The court has broad powers to direct the conduct of any such legal proceeding.
-Takeover Subject to certain exceptions, in the Public companies are subject to the UK Regulations Securities Act (Ontario) (and Multilateral Takeover Code.
-Instrument 62-104 in all other Canadian Rule 9 of the UK Takeover Code requires jurisdictions) requires any person or any person or persons acting in concert to persons acting in concert to make a formal make a general offer to all other offer to all other security holders for their shareholders for their shares in a company securities when they acquire, together with when either (i) they acquire an interest in securities already owned, more than 20% shares carrying 30% or more of the voting of the outstanding securities of that class. rights of the company, or (ii) they already hold an interest in shares carrying between 30% and 50% of the voting rights of the company and acquire an interest in other shares which increases the percentage of the shares carrying voting rights in which they are interested.
+Public companies are subject to the UK Takeover Code.

+Rule 9 of the UK Takeover Code requires any person or persons acting in concert to make a general offer to all other shareholders for their shares in a company when either (i) they acquire an interest in shares carrying 30% or more of the voting rights of the company, or (ii) they already hold an interest in shares carrying between 30% and 50% of the voting rights of the company and acquire an interest in other shares which increases the percentage of the shares carrying voting rights in which they are interested.